samridhharshit/Read-Count-System/README.md

 # Introduction

-### Due to paid service by phpmyadmin(clound db provider for the project), the deployed link for the application will run from this point.
+#### Update1 -  Due to paid service by phpmyadmin(clound db provider for the project), the deployed link for the application will run from this point.
 Kindly add your own db configuration in the `/database/config.js file`.
 Thank you.
+#### update2 - website is running live again.
+It will be active till Sep 26, 2020

 Read count system consists of a set of stories that are accessible by multiple users.
 Its shows count of all the viewers that have visited a story alongside the live viewers that are currently reading the story. [visit the website](https://livereadcount.herokuapp.com/)